neicnordic/sensitive-data-archive/sda/cmd/intercept/intercept.md

 The `intercept` service relays messages between Central EGA and Federated EGA nodes.

+## Service Description

+When running, `intercept` reads messages from the configured RabbitMQ queue (commonly: `from_cega`).
+For each message, these steps are taken:

+1. The message type is read from the message `type` field.
+   1. If the message `type` is not known, an error is logged and the message is Ack'ed.
+2. The correct queue for the message is decided based on message type.
+3. The message is sent to the queue.
+This has no error handling as the resend-mechanism hasn't been finished.
+4. The message is Ack'ed.

+## Communication

+- `Intercept` reads messages from one queue (commonly: `from_cega`).
+- `Intercept` publishes messages to three queues, `accession`, `ingest`, and `mappings`.

 ## Configuration

 There are a number of options that can be set for the `intercept` service.